abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 the Buddha and what he's done.
 For many Westerners, the energy of devotion is not easily accessible, but one way to get in touch with it is through this sense of gratitude.
-If we reflect on what the Buddha did—his awakening to this remarkable and uncompromising Dhamma, his decades of teaching and exemplifying the Dhamma to innumerable beings—we can get a sense of the incredible, meaningful life he led.
+If we reflect on what the Buddha did---his awakening to this remarkable and uncompromising Dhamma, his decades of teaching and exemplifying the Dhamma to innumerable beings---we can get a sense of the incredible, meaningful life he led.
 It can bring up a lot of gratitude, which comes very close to the quality of devotion.
-Whether we're feeling gratitude or devotion, we can connect it to a sense of doing pūjā for the rest of our lives—for this one lifespan.
+Whether we're feeling gratitude or devotion, we can connect it to a sense of doing pūjā for the rest of our lives---for this one lifespan.
 We could give this life over to the Triple Gem and make the whole practice a pūjā to the Buddha.
 This is a way of getting outside of ourselves.
 Sometimes we get caught up with ourselves, thinking, *Is my practice going well?
 I don't think my meditation is very deep.* We can let all that go when we're connected to the quality of pūjā.

-We can take the next twenty, thirty or forty years—whatever we possibly have left—and make our lives an offering to the Buddha.
+We can take the next twenty, thirty or forty years---whatever we possibly have left---and make our lives an offering to the Buddha.
 We could do everything as an expression of our gratitude.
 It's not an empty gesture where we think, *I haven't realized anything significant from my practice so I might as well give it to the Buddha.* It's not like that at all.
 It's a refined and beautiful practice in and of itself.
 We can turn it into a whole meditation; we can use our whole day simply